Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Video-Analyzer/README.md

 # Overview

-In this Quick-Start you will create an Azure Analyzer for Media (a.k.a "AVAM") account by using Arm Template (PREVIEW) The resource will be deployed to your subscription and will create the 'AVAM' resource based on parametrers define in the avam.template file.
+In this Quick-Start you will create an Azure Video Analyzer for Media (formerly Video Indexer) account by using ARM template (PREVIEW)

+The resource will be deployed to your subscription and will create the Azure Video Analyzer for Media resource based on parameters defined in the avam.template file.

 > **Note:**
-> this sample is *not* for migrating an existing AVAM account to an ARM-Based AVAM account.
+> this sample is *not* for connecting an existing Azure Video Analyzer for Media classic account to an ARM-Based Video Analyzer for Media account.

-> For a full documentation on AVAM API, visit the [AVAM Developer Portal](https://aka.ms/avam-dev-portal) page.
+> For full documentation on Azure Video Analyzer for Media API, visit the [Developer Portal](https://aka.ms/avam-dev-portal) page.

 > The current API Version is "2021-09-01-preview".
 Check this Repo from time to time to get updates on new API Versions.

 ## Prerequisites